-After more than six years of planning and development, the new Slover Library designed by Newman Architects of New Haven, CT has opened.
-Offering the most advanced technology, the 138,000 square foot complex redefines how a public library is used, providing a civic space for creativity, collaboration, and research.
+Offering the most advanced technology, the Slover Library designed by Newman Architects redefines how a public library is used, providing a civic space for creativity, collaboration, and research.

 A combined public and private endeavor, the $65 million building was made possible by a $40 million gift from Frank and Jane Batten and a $21 million contribution from the City of Norfolk.
 The project led to the creation of the Slover Foundation, which contributed an additional $4 million to the initial construction.
 The library is named in honor of Colonel Samuel L. Slover, a former Mayor of Norfolk and uncle of Frank Batten, Sr.